A Monster Calls: The Four Stories

 An old king who has lost his entire family, except a young grandson, remarries a beautiful young woman many claim to be a witch.
 He dies before the young prince has come of age, leaving the step-grandmother as regent.
 She rules well and fairly, but—not wanting to hand over the kingdom—plots to marry the prince and remain queen.

 The prince, who has a lover, runs away with his chosen bride, planning to flee to the neighboring kingdom.
 There they will marry and wait out the time until he's of age to claim the throne.
 They stop and sleep under the yew tree (the monster), but in the morning, the young woman is dead, having been murdered, and the shocked young prince is covered in blood.
 He reasons to the villagers that the queen must have killed his bride out of jealousy in order to keep her throne.
 Enraged, the commoners rally around the prince to storm the castle, and the monster follows.
 They capture the queen and condemn her to burn at the stake.

 The monster arrives to snatch her from the fire and carry her away to a far-off land where she lives out the rest of her life.
 While disagreeable and a witch, she was not the one who had killed the girl.
 The prince had murdered her under the yew tree in order to inspire his people to back him into overthrowing the queen.

-This story also discusses the need for humans to lie to themselves, such as the prince who wholeheartedly believes that the queen is responsible for his fiancé's death despite her being murdered by his hand, and their willingness to believe those lies for their own comfort and happiness.
+This story also discusses the need for humans to lie to themselves, such as the prince who wholeheartedly believes that the queen is responsible for his fiancée's death despite her being murdered by his hand, and their willingness to believe those lies for their own comfort and happiness.